techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/content-camera.md

 You can now use a content camera with a Microsoft Teams Rooms system.
 A content camera interacts with special image-processing software and a whiteboard to allow a presenter to draw on an analog whiteboard and share the content with remote participants.

-> [!NOTE]
-> Special image-processing software to enhance the whiteboard's content is available on all Teams Rooms on Windows, and select Teams Rooms on Android.

 [!INCLUDE [teams-pro-license-requirement](../includes/teams-pro-license-requirement.md)]

 See the following video for examples of content camera functionality.